Ride the Lightning: 2016 deluxe box set

 In 2016, the album was remastered and reissued in a limited-edition deluxe box set with an expanded track listing and bonus content.
 The deluxe edition set includes the original album on vinyl and CD, with an additional vinyl record containing a live show recorded in Los Angeles, a picture disc containing the "Creeping Death" single tracklist, six CDs of live recordings, interviews, rough mixes, and demos recorded from 1984 to 1985, and one DVD of live shows and interviews with the band.

 Personnel

-Credits are adapted from the album's liner notes.
+Credits are adapted from the album's liner notes, except where noted.